Lottery 'n Go » Blog » Lottery Prediction Algorithm Excel: Predict Lotto Numbers Using Excel

 As you can see, the program calculated the odds of winning the 6/49 lottery as 13,983,816:1.
 If you analyze the Romania Lotto 6/49 that uses that concept, it shows the calculation is right.
 This could help you to compare the odds and see if investing the money for the ticket can be a smart move.

-Calculating the Probability with Two-Drum Lotteries
+Can You Calculate the Probability of Two-Drum Lotteries in Excel?

 You can also calculate the chances when you have a second drum included.
 For example, MegaMillions uses a 5/70 + 1/15 concept.